rschristopher/ischristtrue.com/src/truth.md

      in themselves
      that which gives rise to logic and reason.
     Logic and reason are not self-sustaining.
-     They do not grant us knowledge of truth.
+     They do not grant us knowledge of the Truth.
     They are but artifacts of our consciousness, the means with which we *make sense* of the world around us.